-Also, Voltaire recalled, “the enchanted island, called the Island of Bliss, which the fleet finds in its way home, just rising from the sea, for their comfort, and for their reward. . . .
-There a supernatural power brings in all the beauties, and presents all the pleasures which nature can afford, and the heart may wish for; a goddess, enamoured with Vasco de Gama, carries him to the top of a high mountain, from whence she shows him all the kingdoms of the earth and foretells the fate of Portugal.”
+Also, Voltaire recalled, “the enchanted island, called the Island of Bliss, which the fleet finds on its way home, just rising from the sea, for their comfort, and for their reward. . . .
+There a supernatural power brings in all the beauties, and presents all the pleasures which nature can afford, and the heart may wish for; a goddess, enamored with Vasco de Gama, carries him to the top of a high mountain, from whence she shows him all the kingdoms of the earth and foretells the fate of Portugal.”

 The more contemporary Peixoto wrote the seductive Blank Gaze and The Piano Cemetery.
 The Alentejo native recently published Almoço de Domingo, a novel inspired by the memories of Delta coffee owner, Rui Nabeiro.
-In 2013, Peixoto wrote a synopsis of each of the cantos, which were followed by the poem in a series of 10 slim paperbacks illustrated with graffiti by ARMcollective and distributed in Expresso newspapers.
+In 2013, Peixoto wrote a synopsis of each of the cantos, which was followed by the poem in a series of 10 slim paperbacks illustrated with graffiti by ARMcollective and distributed in Expresso newspapers.

 Peixoto opens the collection:

 "The weapons and the barons are assigned, etc.?
 Be calm.
 Be calm.